Bozrem/SmartBen/Docs/SOFTWARE.md

 Web Interface to update the alarms widget on upcoming and current alarms

 ## Web Interface
-Upon boot, script ~/.xinitrc launches both the local web server and Chromium in Kiosk mode to display the dashboard\
+Upon boot, part of the boot script launches both the local web server and Chromium in Kiosk mode to display the dashboard\
 A WebSocket server, using Express and ws, handles real-time communication between the backend and React frontend.
 It broadcasts updates to the widgets when events occur in the system\
 The React application renders the widgets out on the dashboadrd.
 The widgets subscribe to the WebSocket server for updates.
 ### Widgets